 Mangalore to Coorg Travel Tips

+Packing Essentials for a Comfortable Journey.
 Packing efficiently ensures a hassle-free trip.
 Here’s a checklist to help you:

 - Clothing: Comfortable outfits, sturdy shoes for walking, and a raincoat or umbrella during monsoons.